An olfactory array is a device used to detect volatilized and fluid-phase chemical compounds suspended in air, or another fluid medium.

 Olfarrays have a fractal architecture to maximize surface-area.
 A common structure is that of a Menger sponge.
 Turbines of the appropriate scale are spaced periodically throughout to facilitate circulation of the fluid medium.
 A nano/micro/macromechanical transport network removes the absorbed compounds after detection for collection or disposal.

 Olfarrays, or sniffers as they are colloquially referred to, are a ubiquitous technology.
 Few anglenetted environments lack them, using them to sense the presence of toxins, chemical and nuclear explosives, and other threats.
-Most robots, vecs and cyborgs operating in an atmosphere or hydrosphere have at least one.
+Most robots, vecs and cyborgs operating in an atmosphere or hydrosphere have at least one, and many biont citizens carry or wear them for sensory augmentation purposes.

 - Ear, The